danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

     ![Monitoring](./media/image69.png)

-20. Scroll down and locate one of noncompliant control (if you have any) by clicking on the **Controls** tab in related list.
+20. Scroll down and locate one of the noncompliant controls (if you have any) by clicking the **Controls** tab in the related list.

 21. Click the **Name** of a noncompliant control.

     ![Name controls](./media/image70.png)

 24. In the related list, click the **Issues** tab.
-    An issue has been automatically generated as result of this noncompliant control.
+    An issue is automatically generated as a result of this noncompliant control.

 25. Open the issue record.
-    The record is in **New** state in the Life Cycle (next example).
+    The record is in the **New** state in the Life Cycle (next example).

-25. Under Details tab, the reason appears in the **Description** box.
+    Under the **Details** tab, the reason appears in the **Description** box.
 Now, an assignee can start working on resolving the issue (not part of this lab).

     ![Description Box](./media/image71.png)